Observing complementary Lucas sequences using non-Hermitian zero modes: Constant-intensity mode

 On our lattice, this difference is mapped to the boundary condition between the reservoir and the system(s).
 The constant solution $V_m$ in Eq.~(\ref{eq:repeated2}) indicates that a Neumann boundary condition (i.e., with vanished spatial derivative of the wave function) is required.
 This boundary condition, however, is difficult to realize on coupled photonic and acoustic platforms \cite{NPreview}.

-Nevertheless, we note that such two constant solutions exist side-by-side in general, one on each sublattice of the reservoir.
+Nevertheless, we note that two such constant solutions exist side-by-side in general, one on each sublattice of the reservoir.
 To realize a constant-intensity mode, we want them to have the same amplitude but not necessarily the same phase.
 This property is indeed possible in a non-Hermitian zero mode warranted by the NHPH symmetry \cite{zeromodeLaser,NHFlatband_PRL,NHFlatband_PRJ}, where the phase difference between any two neighbors is $\pm\pi/2$.
-Therefore, we look for an effective and phase-modified Neumann boundary condition $\Psi_n = \pm i\Psi_{n-1}$ at both ends of the reservoir.
+In other words, if such a zero mode displays a constant-intensity profile, we expect to find $\psi_n = \psi_{n-2} = \ldots \equiv C$ and $\psi_{n-1} = \psi_{n-3} = \ldots \equiv \pm iC$.
+Using the tight-binding model $H_R$ given by Eq.~(\ref{eq:Hr}), we derive \be -\frac{V_n}{t}\Psi_{n-1} = \Psi_{n} + \Psi_{n-2} = 2\Psi_{n}. \ee Here $V_n=\pm i\gamma = \pm 2it$ is required [see the discussion below Eq.~(\ref{eq:gamma})], and hence we look for an effective and phase-modified Neumann boundary condition $\Psi_n = \pm i\Psi_{n-1}$ at both ends of the reservoir.

 One configuration where this effective boundary condition is guaranteed is a parity-symmetric lattice, i.e., with mirror-symmetric systems 1 and 2 bridged by our reservoir with an odd number of sites [see Fig.~\ref{fig:2systems}(a)].
 The parity symmetry warrants that all modes of the lattice are either symmetric or anti-symmetric.
 When the conditions $\alpha=1$ and $E=0$ are satisfied in an anti-symmetric mode, i.e., with $\Psi=0$ at the center of the entire chain, we must have linear localization on each half of the reservoir [see Fig.~\ref{fig:2systems}(c)].
 Similarly, when the same conditions are satisfied in a symmetric mode with no node in the reservoir, we must have a constant-intensity mode instead [see Fig.~\ref{fig:2systems}(d)].